Apply

 Our tips for submitting a strong application.

-Think about the bigger picture:
+Think about the bigger picture

-What makes you a great candidate, and how you might make that come across in your application form?
+What makes you a great candidate, and how can you make that come across in your application form?
 Look beyond academia and work experience and make sure that you include information about your interests and hobbies – these are what make you an individual and will help you to stand out from the crowd.
 We want to get to know the person behind the application form.

-Why us?:
+Why us?

 We want to know what it is about Osborne Clarke that has encouraged you to apply, so do your research and use it to tailor your answers and bring your application to life.

-Get the basics right:
+Get the basics right

 It sounds simple, but make sure that you complete all sections of the form.
 And use continuous prose throughout to show your writing style, tone, and fluency

-Keep it short and avoid cliché:
+Keep it short and avoid cliché

-Check, check again:
+Check, check again

 Attention to detail is key, so remember to double (or even triple) check your application before you submit it.
-And even better, get a fresh pair of eyes in the form of a friend or family member to read through your submission - they’re much more likely to spot any small mistakes.
+Even better, get a fresh pair of eyes in the form of a friend or family member to read through your submission - they’re much more likely to spot any small mistakes.

-Stage 2: Verbal reasoning test
+Step 2: Verbal reasoning test

 Once your application form is in, you’ll be invited to complete an online verbal reasoning test.
 This aptitude test assesses your ability to understand written information and evaluate arguments based on this - a vital skill for lawyers to possess.